Villa Epp

 The year 1866 was particularly costly for the Austrian Empire, with the loss of Veneto and Lombardy in Italy.
 At the same time, Prussia took the lead in the German Confederation, the successor organisation to the Holy Roman Empire of the German Nation.
 For Innsbruck, the withdrawal of the Habsburg Monarchy from the German Confederation meant that it had finally become a city on the western periphery of the empire.
 The tendency towards so-called Großdeutschen LösungThe German question, i.e. statehood together with the German Empire instead of the independent Austrian Empire, was more pronounced in Innsbruck than in the rest of the country.
 The extent to which this German question divided the city became apparent over 30 years later, when the Innsbruck municipal council voted in favour of the Iron Chancellor Bismarck, who was responsible for the fratricidal war between Austria and Germany, wanted to dedicate a street to him.
 While conservatives loyal to the emperor were horrified by this proposal, the Greater German liberals around Mayor Wilhelm Greil were delighted by this gesture of unification.

 However, the national aspirations of the individual ethnic groups did not stop at Tyrol in an idealistic sense, as the Trentino region between Salurn and Riva on Lake Garda also included an Italian-speaking part of the country.
 In the Tyrolean state parliament, Italian-speaking members of parliament called for so-called Irredentistsmore rights and autonomy for what was then South Tyrol.
 In Innsbruck, there were repeated tensions and clashes between Italian and German-speaking students.
-The WallschenThis term for Italians persists to this day and they were considered dishonourable, unreliable and lazy.
+The climax was probably the Fatti di Innsbruck after the opening of the Italian-language university in Wilten in 1904, which ended in one death.
+The WallschenThe term for Italians has persisted to this day: they were considered dishonourable, unreliable and lazy.
+Many Tyroleans keep the ugly tradition of negative prejudices against their southern neighbours alive to this day.

-With the Tummelplatz, the Pradl military cemetery and the Kaiserjägermuseum on Mount Isel, Innsbruck has several places of remembrance of this time of great loss for the Habsburgs.
+With the Tummelplatz, the Pradl military cemetery and the Kaiserjägermuseum on Mount Isel, the city has several memorials to these bloody conflicts, in which many Innsbruck residents took to the field.

 Wilhelm Greil: DER Bürgermeister Innsbrucks

 One of the most important figures in the town's history was Wilhelm Greil (1850 - 1923).
 From 1896 to 1923, the entrepreneur held the office of mayor, having previously helped to shape the city's fortunes as deputy mayor.
-It was a time of growth, the incorporation of entire neighbourhoods, technical innovations, new media and previously unimaginable social and political upheavals.
+It was a time of growth, the incorporation of entire neighbourhoods, technical innovations and new media.
+The four decades between the economic crisis of 1873 and the First World War were characterised by unprecedented economic growth and rapid modernisation.
+The city's economy boomed.
+Businesses were set up in the new districts of Pradl and Wilten, attracting workers.
+Tourism also brought fresh capital into the city.
+At the same time, however, the concentration of people in a confined space under sometimes precarious hygiene conditions also brought problems.
+The outskirts of the city and the neighbouring villages in particular were regularly plagued by typhus.

-The second half of the 19th century was characterised by a political struggle between liberal and conservative forces.
-Unlike in the rest of the Tyrol, the conservatives had a hard time in Innsbruck, whose population had been in favour of liberal ideas since the Napoleonic era.
-Each side not only had politicians, but also associations and their own newspapers.
-Taxes, social policy, education, housing and the organisation of public space were discussed with passion and zeal.
-Due to an electoral system based on voting rights via property classes, only around 10% of the entire population of Innsbruck could go to the ballot box.
-Relative suffrage applied within the three electoral bodies, which means as much as: The winner takes it all.
+Taxes, social policy, education, housing and the design of public spaces were discussed with passion and fervour.
+Due to an electoral system based on voting rights via property classes, only around 10% of the entire population of Innsbruck were able to go to the ballot box.
+Women were excluded as a matter of principle.
+Relative suffrage applied within the three electoral bodies, which meant as much as: The winner takes it all.
 Mass parties such as the Social Democrats were unable to assert themselves until the electoral law reform of the First Republic.
-Mayors like Greil could rely on 100% support in the municipal council, which naturally made decision-making and steering much easier.
+Mayors like Greil could rely on 100% support in the municipal council, which of course made decision-making and steering much easier.
+For all the efficiency that Innsbruck mayors displayed on the surface, it should not be forgotten that this was only possible because, as part of an elite of entrepreneurs, tradesmen and freelancers, they ruled in a kind of elected dictatorship without any significant opposition or consideration for other population groups such as labourers, craftsmen and employees.
+The Imperial Municipalities Act of 1862 gave cities such as Innsbruck, and thus the mayors, greater powers.
+It is hardly surprising that the chain of office that Greil received from his colleagues in the municipal council on his 60th birthday was remarkably similar to the medal chains of the old nobility.

 Greil belonged to the "Deutschen Volkspartei", a liberal and national-Great German party.
 What appears to us today as a contradiction, liberal and national, was a politically common and well-functioning pair of ideas in the 19th century.
 Pan-Germanism was not a political peculiarity of a radical right-wing minority, but rather a centrist trend, particularly in German-speaking cities of the Reich, which was important in varying forms through almost all parties until after the Second World War.
 Whoever issues the liberal Innsbrucker Nachrichten of the period around the turn of the century, you will find countless articles in which the common ground between the German Reich and the German-speaking countries was made the topic of the day.

-Greil was a skilful politician who operated within the predetermined power structures of his time.
-He knew how to skilfully manoeuvre around the traditional powers, the monarchy and the clergy, and how to come to terms with them.
-The period leading up to the First World War was characterised by a general economic boom.
-This gave him a great deal of room for manoeuvre.
-Under him, the city purchased land with foresight in the style of a merchant in order to make projects possible.
-Under Wilhelm Greil, Innsbruck expanded at a rapid pace.
+Under Greil's aegis and the general economic upturn, Innsbruck expanded at a rapid pace.
+In the style of a merchant, he purchased land with foresight in order to make projects possible.
 The politician Greil was able to rely on the civil servants and town planners Eduard Klingler, Jakob Albert and Theodor Prachensky for the major building projects of the time.
 Infrastructure projects such as the new town hall in Maria-Theresienstraße in 1897, the Hungerburg railway in 1906 and the Karwendelbahn were realised.
 Other milestones included the renovation of the market square and the construction of the market hall.

-Greil was able to secure Innsbrucker Renaissance on patrons from the town's middle classes.
+The mayor and municipal council were able to Innsbrucker Renaissance In addition to the growing economic power in the pre-war period, the church could also rely on patrons from the middle classes.
+While technical innovations and infrastructure were the responsibility of the liberals, the care of the poorest remained with clerically-minded forces, although no longer with the church itself.
 Baron Johann von Sieberer donated the old people's asylum and the orphanage in Saggen.
 Leonhard Lang donated the building, previously used as a hotel, to which the town hall moved from the old town in 1897, in return for the town's promise to build a home for apprentices.

-Even before the First World War, there were changes in everyday politics.
-The first free elections within the k.u.k.
-Monarchy to the Imperial Council for all male citizens in 1907 changed the social rules of the game.
-In his final years in office, Greil accompanied Innsbruck through the transition from the Habsburg Monarchy to the Republic, through years characterised above all by hunger, misery, scarcity of resources and insecurity.
+In contrast to the booming pre-war era, the period after 1914 was characterised by crisis management.
+In his final years in office, Greil accompanied Innsbruck through the transition from the Habsburg Monarchy to the Republic, a period characterised above all by hunger, misery, scarcity of resources and insecurity.
 He was 68 years old when Italian troops occupied the city after the First World War and Tyrol was divided at the Brenner Pass, which was particularly bitter for him as a representative of German nationalism.
+Although the Social Democrats won their first election in Innsbruck in 1919, Greil remained mayor thanks to the majorities in the municipal council.
+He died in 1928 as an honorary citizen of the city of Innsbruck at the age of 78.
+Wilhelm-Greil-Straße was named after him during his lifetime.

 March 1848... and what it brought

 The year 1848 occupies a mythical place in European history.
 Although the hotspots were not to be found in secluded Tyrol, but in the major metropolises such as Paris, Vienna, Budapest, Milan and Berlin, even in the Holy Land however, the revolutionary year left its mark.
 In contrast to the rural surroundings, an enlightened educated middle class had developed in Innsbruck.
 Enlightened people no longer wanted to be subjects of a monarch or sovereign, but citizens with rights and duties towards the state.
 Students and freelancers demanded political participation, freedom of the press and civil rights.
 Workers demanded better wages and working conditions.
-The omnipotence of the church was called into question.
+Radical liberals and nationalists in particular even questioned the omnipotence of the church.

 In March 1848, this socially and politically highly explosive mixture erupted in riots in many European cities.
 In Innsbruck, students and professors celebrated the newly enacted freedom of the press with a torchlight procession.
 On the whole, however, the revolution proceeded calmly in the leisurely Tyrol.
 It would be foolhardy to speak of a spontaneous outburst of emotion; the date of the procession was postponed from 20 to 21 March due to bad weather.
 There were hardly any anti-Habsburg riots or attacks; a stray stone thrown into a Jesuit window was one of the highlights of the Alpine version of the 1848 revolution.
 The students even helped the city magistrate to monitor public order in order to show their gratitude to the monarch for the newly granted freedoms and their loyalty.